dabane-ghassan/int-lab-book/README.md

 # Tasks
 ## **Week 1** - *5th to 12th April, 2021*

+- Setting up a notebook repo on github. ✅
+- Knocking down a few pages from Andriy Burkov's Hundred page machine learning book. 🚩

+- Reading up on Spatial Transformers:
+  - Reading the original 2015 paper<sup>2. 🚩
+  - Finish up the [presentation](https://youtu.be/6NOQC_fl1hQ) given by the authors. 🚩
+  - Reading The PyTorch tutorial [here](https://pytorch.org/tutorials/intermediate/spatial_transformer_tutorial.html). 🚩

+- Meeting with the supervisor, wednesday april 7th, 10 a.m. 🚩
+- Checking the source code of the What/Where network repo. 🚩
+- Checking some Pytorch tutorials. 🚩

 ## **Week 2** - *12th to 19th April, 2021*